 If you’re in Houston, check out these Houston staycation ideas!

 Save on Your Hotel

 It may seem like a roll of the dice but it is actually pretty easy to match the info with a hotel.
-Go through their regular results and match the information like for like until you get a best guess.
+Go through their regular results and match the information like for like until you can formulate a guess.
 I’ve done this for years and have only gotten the hotel wrong once.
-The extra work [or just simply letting go control of the selection] is worth the savings!
-I’ve gotten 5 star hotels for less than $100/night.
+The extra work [or just simply releasing control of the selection] is worth the savings!
+I’ve gotten 5-star hotels for less than $100/night.

 Hit Up the Grocery Store Before Your Stay

 Regardless of where you go and what you plan to do there, getting food and drinks from the grocery store is a good idea.
 Save yourself the cost of eating out or getting room service by simply bringing food with you.
 Stock up on meals, beverages, snacks, and treats before you check into your accommodations.

 Look for Free Activities